Home-Buying Timeline: 5 Steps All First-Time Home Buyers Should Take

 You don’t want to waste your time looking at $300,000 homes if mortgage lenders will only approve you for a loan of $200,000.
 That’s why getting pre-approved for a mortgage loan is such an important step.

 During the pre-approval process, you’ll provide a lender with documents that prove your monthly income.
-This can include copies of your last two paycheck stubs, bank-account statements from the last two months, last two years of W2 forms and last two years of income-tax returns.
+This can include copies of your last two paycheck stubs, bank-account statements from the last two months, the last two years of W2 forms, and the last two years of income-tax returns.
 Your lender will also run your credit to get your credit report and credit score.
 After studying this information, your lender will tell you exactly how much mortgage money it is willing to loan you.
 Your lender will also provide you with a pre-approval letter that lists this figure.

 When you’re pre-approved, you immediately become a more attractive home buyer.
-Sellers know that you can qualify for a mortgage, and that a deal made with you is less likely to fall apart.
+Sellers know that you can qualify for a mortgage and that a deal made with you is less likely to fall apart.
 Sellers will usually choose pre-approved buyers over others when two or more buyers are competing for the same home.

 Don’t worry about costs, either.
 Lenders won’t charge you for a pre-approval.
 They hope that you’ll come back to them when it’s time to actually take out your mortgage loan.
 But you are under no obligation to work with a particular lender, even if you’ve received a pre-approval letter from them.
 You can still shop around for the lender that will provide you with the best interest rates and charge the lowest closing costs.